VICTORIA BOLIVIANA - A NEW SPECIES OF GIANT WATERLILY: 4th july 2022

 Sketches of Victoria waterlily buds

 Drawing informs taxonomy: as I drew the buds of all three species, I began to notice that the carpellary appendages (drawn darker here) which surround the ovary’s stigmatic surface, were a unique shape for each species.
+This “character” is a new way to tell the species apart, and can be observed in both living material and well-pressed flower specimens.

 Buds of V. cruziana (left) and V. amazonica (right) in longitudinal section; drawn from life from plants grown at Royal Botanic Gardens, Kew. (c) LucyTSmith 2019